 Jailbreak provides information on criminal, prison and health issues as well as connecting people in prison to the community through their views, music and poetry.
 Jailbreak seeks to raise community awareness about prison as well as providing support and referrals for those affected by the criminal justice system.

 ||Radio Station||Broadcast Schedule|

 |Sydney||Koori Radio 93.7 FM||Mondays 10 PM, Sundays 11 PM|

 |Melbourne||3CR 885 AM||Fridays 10.30 AM|

 |Bathurst, Orange and the Central West||92.3 FM & 94.7 FM||Thursdays 10 PM|

 |Castlemaine||94.9 MAIN FM||Sundays 11 PM|

 Promoting Health and Wellbeing

-Jailbreak is the national voice of people caught up in Australia’s state and federal criminal justice systems who are dealing with incarceration.
+Jailbreak is the national voice of people caught up in Australia’s criminal justice system who are dealing with incarceration.
 Imprisonment fosters a sense of social exclusion, social withdrawal and isolation in a population often already unseen, unheard and among the most marginalised in our community.
-Jailbreak is a vital link for people and families isolated by jail and aims to raise public awareness about the issues they face.
+Jailbreak is a vital link for people and families separated by prison, and aims to raise public awareness about the issues they face.

-At the heart of the radio program is the music, much of it written and performed by the very people who listen in, who courageously tell about prison life, their incredible stories of life struggles and hardship and about inspiring and nurturing hope in others.
-A critical role of Jailbreak is health promotion and harm reduction in exposure to blood-borne viruses and is funded by NSW Health.
-Jailbreak is one of many successful projects supporting post release prisoners and families at Sydney’s Community Restorative Centre Inc. (CRC), the largest organisation of its kind in NSW.
+At the heart of the radio program is the music, much of it written and performed by the very people who listen in, and who courageously share their incredible stories hardship and inspire hope in others.
+A critical element of the Jailbreak Project is health promotion and harm reduction in relation to blood-borne viruses.
+Jailbreak is funded by NSW Health.